pyglet/pyglet/doc/programming_guide/media.rst

 FFmpeg's code uses different licenses for different parts.

 The core of the project uses a modified LGPL license.
-However, certain parts of the project as well as certain builds of use the GPL.
-Use of software or components which use one or both of these licenses may be restricted by some organizations.
+However, certain optional parts FFmpeg can be compiled with use the GPL.
+Use of these components and any builds which include them may be restricted by some organizations.
+In some rare cases, this extends to both licenses.

 pyglet's FFmpeg bindings do not rely on the optional GPL-licensed parts.
 Therefore, most projects should be free to use any license they choose